 Carnegie Mellon University in Rwanda's (CMU-R) graduate student tuition is set by the Carnegie Institute of Technology.
 Please note the other non-tuition fees listed are not applicable to CMU-R students.

 Meeting the cost of a graduate education is a significant investment.
 At the moment, CMU-R is not offering any financial aid; however, we have been working with our partners to develop a comprehensive aid package that will make it financially possible for graduate students to attend CMU-R.

 Rwanda Government Financial Aid Program

-Two forms of support are offered by the Government of Rwanda for students admitted to the MSIT program:
+Two forms of support are offered by the Government of Rwanda for students admitted to the MSIT and MSECE program:

 The second form of support, available only to citizens of Rwanda, is a study loan to cover the remaining 50% of the tuition, in addition to the 50% scholarship, plus living expenses if needed.

 Both forms of support are available based on assessment of financial need.
 They are offered to students upon:

 - Fulfillment of the academic requirements and acceptance to the CMU-R programs.

 - Fulfillment of the requirements requested by the Rwanda Education Board.